Qronikarz/TagsResearch/README.md

 # Tags research
 Knowledge base originally made for improving QuoMediaView, rewritten for public access.
 New goals are to provide useful information for developers able to implement tags and establish a new standard/specification that allows for file tagging on every major platform (or at least unify the Linux ones).

-> [!NOTE]
-> Looking for someone to pass this project to.
-It was used as listed above and I want it to become a general documentation that somebody more talented oversees.
-I'm happy just to provide info and this was currently the best form possible to do.
-Someone else may make it into GitBook documentation or a website that shares the same goal, but is presented visually better along with program screenshots and translations.

 # Resources
 [Tags Overview](components/tagsoverview.md) - markdown file with an explanation of tagging systems in comparison with traditional folder based approach.
 Best for beginners.